Wabinab/Wabinab.github.io/_posts/2022-04-14-NEAR Protocol and Rails.md

 Also for cards, make sure to `flex-wrap` so it can wrap around.

 ## Javascript Controller with Stimulus
 Finally, we found out that js.erb deprecated in Rails 7 (in fact, it's deactivated due to security issues) in favor of Hotwire Stimulus, with Javascript Controller, directly from `app/javascript/controllers`.
 For examples, check [this article out](https://dev.to/bhumi/stimulus-rails-7-tutorial-5a6a).
+Also, check [ones' updated article about this issue](https://read.cash/@wabinab/update-on-near-api-js-with-rails-9e0124c8).